goreleaser/goreleaser/docs/110-snapcraft.md

 ---
-title: Snapcraft packaging
+title: Snapcraft Linux Packages
 ---

 GoReleaser can generate `snap` packages.
-[Snaps](http://snapcraft.io/) are a new packaging format that will let you publish your project directly to the Ubuntu store.
+[Snaps](http://snapcraft.io/) are a new packaging format, that will let you publish your project directly to the Ubuntu store.
 From there it will be installable in all the [supported Linux distros](https://snapcraft.io/docs/core/install), with automatic and transactional updates.